akshaykmr/oorja/docs/make-a-tab.md

   - **roomInfo**: Contains room info such as name, participants, tabs etc.
   - **connectedUsers**: The roomInfo object shows all users that have access to the room but this list shows the currently connected ones along with their active session list.
   - **roomReady**: A boolean, whether or not room is connected.
-  - **onTop**: bool, whether this tab is currently `onTop` or the current active tab. eg. If the tab is not currently on top you may want to stop unecessary rendering or animation since its not visible to the user.
+  - **onTop**: bool, whether this tab is currently `onTop` or the current active tab. eg. If the tab is not currently on top you may want to stop unnecessary rendering or animation since its not visible to the user.
   - **primaryMediaStreamState**: The primary media stream is webcams audio/video stream.
 This object describes its state. eg. used by video chat tab to toggle mic/video when respective control buttons are clicked.
   - **screenSharingStreamState**: The stream state for the screen sharing stream.
-  - **uiSize**: You will find some constants used throughtout the code base most of these are in `/room/constants/` they are their to avoid magic strings in the code. uiSize value is one of these constants found in `/room/constants/uiConfig.js` uiSize is used to determine whether the ui is compact or large. eg. used to position Arrow in in Room Info tab.
+  - **uiSize**: You will find some constants used throughout the code base most of these are in `/room/constants/` they are their to avoid magic strings in the code. uiSize value is one of these constants found in `/room/constants/uiConfig.js` uiSize is used to determine whether the ui is compact or large. eg. used to position Arrow in in Room Info tab.
   - **classNames** and **style**: each tab component applies these props to their main div for proper positioning and styling, yours must as well.
 If you see any of the tabs its main render block contains code like this:
   ``` jsx
   <div className={this.props.classNames} style={this.props.style}>
     content goes here
   </div>
  ```
  There is something more to notice here as well.
-Your main div recieves some classes namely `.onTop` if on top, `.compact` if UI is compact, `.$tabName` your tab name.
+Your main div receives some classes namely `.onTop` if on top, `.compact` if UI is compact, `.$tabName` your tab name.
 Using these classes you can apply appropriate css rules for these conditions easily (check out any other tabs scss file). the `$tabName` is used to contain your tabs css rules.
  ``` scss
     .myTab {
       .containedRule {